EU's Borrell urges China to grant UN team access to Xinjiang | DW | 23.02.2021

 UN High Commissioner for Human Rights Michelle Bachelet wants to send a team to Xinjiang, in northwestern China, to investigate the reports.

-Speaking to the UN Human Rights Council, Borrell said: "We urge China to allow meaningful access to Xinjiang for independent observers, including High Commissioner Bachelet.
+"We urge China to allow meaningful access to Xinjiang for independent observers, including High Commissioner Bachelet," Borrell told the UN Human Rights Council.

-"This is key to enable an independent, impartial and transparent assessment of the grave concerns that the international community has."
+"This is key to enable an independent, impartial and transparent assessment of the grave concerns that the international community has," Borrell said.

-The EU itself has been under fire from human rights groups over its tentative investment deal with China that critics say turn a blind eye to the plight of the Uighurs.
+The European Union itself has been under fire from human rights groups because of a tentative investment deal with China that critics say turns a blind eye to the plight of the Uighurs.

-The new Biden administration accuses Beijing of committing genocide against them — a term fiercely disputed by China.
+In January, US Secretary of State Antony Blinken accused Beijing of committing genocide against Uighurs — a term fiercely disputed by China.

-The UN estimates that more than a million Chinese Muslims, many of whom are from the minority Uighur ethnicity, have been detained in internment camps in Xinjiang.
+The United Nations estimates that more than 1 million Chinese Muslims, many of whom are Uighurs, have been detained in internment camps in Xinjiang.

 Borrell’s comments follow a vote in the Canadian parliament on Monday to declare China's treatment of its Uighur minority population a genocide.